Humanities Graduate Mentoring Program

 PhD: History, Syracuse University, 2016

-Current job responsibilities: At the most basic level, I am responsible for crafting, editing, and submitting all grant applications, tracking grant activity, and handling all reporting for Winterthur Museum, Garden & Library.
-I also attend a variety of departmental meetings in other arms of the institution to ensure an open channel of communication exists between my department and others.
-During many of these meetings, folks come to me with ideas for projects and I act as a project manager to help them formulate a solid idea for a grant.
+Current job responsibilities: I work with clients to craft, edit, and submit grant applications; tracking grant activity; and handle all reporting for projects funded by federal, state, and county agencies, private foundations, and corporate sponsors.
+Frequently, my clients come to me with ideas for projects and I act as a project manager to help them formulate a solid idea for a grant.
 I also help with many other fundraising activities such as letter writing, acknowledging gifts, tracking financial information, and stewardship.

 What types of mentoring I can provide: